chanshiyucx/blog/journal/004-interview-simulation.md

 > You mentioned improving build times by 60% - how did you achieve that?

-I migrated our build system from Webpack to Vite.
+I migrated our build tools from Webpack to Vite.
 Webpack was slow because it bundled everything, even during development.
 Vite uses native ES modules and only processes changed files.
 This significantly reduced build times and improved team productivity.

 ### Architecture Redesign